All Episodes

 I spoke at a naturalization ceremony in Dallas.

-I stood actually it was in Plano, the suburb north of Dallas, and I looked out over an ocean of a couple of thousand people.
+I stood, actually, it was in Plano, the suburb north of Dallas, and I looked out over an ocean of a couple of thousand people.

-They all wanted to be Americans so badly that they followed the rule of law, jumped through the hoops we make people jump through, took the tests, walked through the fire that we established to become an American citizen, and they stood there looking up at me, and I had to somehow craft words to say to them what their toils had meant to me.
+They had one thing in common: they all wanted to be Americans so badly that they followed the rule of law, jumped through the hoops we make people jump through, took the tests, walked through the fire that we established to become an American citizen, and they stood there looking up at me.

 And I clumsily cobbled together some things on the way over.

-And I said that I talk a lot on the show about illegal immigration, and it makes people think that that I don't like immigrants.
+And I said that I talk a lot on the show about illegal immigration, and it makes people think that I don't like immigrants.

 The exact opposite is true.